bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 The *moonfly* colorscheme is yet another dark theme, but unlike all other dark themes this one is **my** dark theme.
 That means it has been tuned to my particular tastes.
-Whether those tastes match up with other people's tastes will be in the eye of the beholder.
+Whether those tastes match up with other peoples tastes will be in the eye of the beholder.

 vim-moonfly-statusline